Last Year's Event:

-The 123rd annual Christmas Bird Count was another resounding success in the Tri-Cities.
+The 123rd annual Christmas Bird Count on Dec 31, 2022 was another resounding success in the Tri-Cities.
 A total of 112 species were observed by 71 people walking and driving in the field and observing birds at feeders.

 The Tri-Cities Christmas Bird Count (CBC) regularly has the highest number of species seen inland in Washington thanks to strong community and LCBAS member support.
 It is typically held the first Saturday following Christmas Day.